What is CSIR UGC NET?

-The section-B now includes the entire Life sciences syllabus given by CSIR.
+The Section-B now includes the entire Life sciences syllabus given by CSIR.
 In this examination pattern demanding more from the candidates.
 But there is more time and you can choose at your disposal, for A-section 5 question and 15 questions from B-section you can keep optional.
 This could be a blessing in disguise as one need not study the subject objectively and then subjectively.

 First, attempt the questions that you are sure about and then attempt other.
-There is 0.25% negative marking so that you should avoid questions which you cannot sure.
+There is a 0.25% negative marking so that you should avoid questions that you cannot sure.
 Don’t be hurry and overlook the questions and its options, read it carefully and understand, go through all options and select the appropriate one.

 With regard to the section-A (General Aptitude), apply your best logic and sense to conclude your answer.
-If you are not comfortable with few of these, don’t worry; put some common sense and logic to attempt the question.
+If you are not comfortable with a few of these, don’t worry; put some common sense and logic to attempt the question.
 Let us set the target for this section as at least 10 correct answers out of 20 questions.

 This Part Includes:

 - General Aptitude with emphasis on logical reasoning,

 - Analytical and numerical ability,

 Under this section total, 20 MCQs will be asked, students are expected to attempt any 15 questions.

 Maximum Score = 15 × 2 = 30 marks

 Section A shall contain 20 General Aptitude questions.
 These questions shall be common to all.
 A candidate shall be required to answer a maximum of 15 questions fro Part A. In case a candidate answers more than 15 questions, only the first 15 answered questions will be taken up for evaluation.
 All questions shall be of 2 marks each.
 There will be negative marking for wrong answers.